People are blowing cinnamon on their front door on the first day of November – experts reveal why we should be doing it too

 'To begin your month on a prosperous note you can clean your front door and walkway of any physical debris and any spiritual or emotional heaviness,' says Sarah.
 'Once the door is clean, you then open it and begin to think about what you would like to call into your life for that month,' she adds.

-The ritual is then as simple as the experts suggest – it involves taking a generous pinch of ground cinnamon, like this available at Walmart, in the palm of your hand and blowing it over your front door and into your entryway.
+The ritual is then as simple as the experts suggest – it involves taking a generous pinch of ground cinnamon, available at Walmart, in the palm of your hand and blowing it over your front door and into your entryway.

 However, while it is common to do so on the first day of a month, Charlotte explains that you can practice it at any point on the calendar.
 'This abundance can take the form of any good news: a new career, a job promotion, a sudden financial windfall, or a new connection,' she says.
 'Though, as with any spiritual routine, it’s the belief behind the practice that matters most.
 If you don’t believe in its ability to attract prosperity, you’ll never see it.'